Skip to main content

 Partition values to process for one single partition column.

-Partition values to process for multiple partitoin columns.
+Partition values to process for multiple partition columns.

 -s, --streaming Enable streaming mode for continuous processing.

---state-path &ltpath&gt Path to save run state files.
+--state-path <path> Hadoop path to save run state files.
 Must be set to enable recovery in case of failures.

 --help Display the help text.